Noctis Lucis Caelum: Critical response

 Video-game publications have commented on Noctis' character.
 After Final Fantasy XV was revealed, the audience called him a "standard-issue brash anime kid in demeanor" and compared him with the rebellious Final Fantasy VIII's main character Squall Leonhart and other "cold" characters.
-Some players found Noctis nice due to his interactions with his friends, as well as his expressive personality; Eurogamer comparing him with Final Fantasy X protagonist Tidus because both become more likable as gameplay continues.
+Some players found Noctis nice due to his interactions with his friends, as well as his expressive personality; Eurogamer compared him with Final Fantasy X protagonist Tidus because both become more likable as gameplay continues.
 Several critics enjoyed Noctis' role in Brotherhood because of the way he develops his relationships with his friends.
 In an early review of the game's demo Episode Duscae, GameSpot's Alexa Ray Corriae praised the interactions between Noctis and his companions, citing them as a good example of deep platonic love between men.

 Following the release of Final Fantasy XV, critical response to Noctis was more positive.
-Escapist Magazine regarded him as one of the franchise's most complex characters due to the way he completes his duties as king, although he comes across as a messianic figure, saving the world using his own life as payment.
-According to Becky Cunningham of Cheat Code Central, Noctis is "apathethic" in pre-release trailers but the reviewer found Noctis' characterization in the final version of Final Fantasy XV more enjoyable than that of the trailers.
+Escapist Magazine regarded him as one of the franchise's most complex characters due to the way he completes his duties as king.
 Game Informer writer Andrew Reiner referred to Noctis as a "great leader" and "an interesting, conflicted character, torn between his duties to the kingdom and wanting a different life".
-Despite criticising the lack of explanation about Noctis not wanting to take over his kingdom, EGMNOW's Mollie L. Patterson praised the character's growth from adolescence and his adult design.
+Despite criticising the lack of explanation about Noctis's motivations, EGMNOW's Mollie L. Patterson praised the character's growth from adolescence and his adult design.
 Dustin Bailey from Anime News Network praised the interactions between Noctis and his friends, saying "Noctis' brooding silence" makes some scenes feel realistic.
-Carter compared Noctis and his allies to the cast of Final Fantasy VI, a highly acclaimed title of the franchise, but found Noctis overpowered.
-The Mary Sue commented on Noctis' design, finding early garments juvenile and unfit for a prince, especially one who must o bring peace to the world.
-During the final chapter Noctis wears clothes identical to those of King Regis, symbolically showing his growth into a more fitting hero.
+Chris Carter of Destructoid compared Noctis and his allies to the cast of Final Fantasy VI, a highly acclaimed title of the franchise, but found Noctis overpowered.